What is background data and how to restrict background data in Android

 Here’s the deal: pretty much any time you’re online and you’re not using Wi-Fi, you’re using mobile data.

 Mobile data is different from Wi-Fi.
-While Wi-Fi is a limited range network whereas mobile data uses the same network as the cell towers that let you make calls.
-You can use mobile data as long as you have cellular coverage.
-Phone calls and texts minutes are different from mobile data, and are billed differently on Ting.
+While Wi-Fi is a limited range network and data you use while connected to it won’t count towards your phone bill, mobile data uses the same network as the cell towers that let you make calls.
+You can use mobile data as long as you have cellular coverage and it counts towards your phone plan’s data use.

 Mobile data is reserved for the stuff of the Internet: surfing, social media, email, watching video and more.
 Check out our complete guide on mobile data to learn more.